Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

 them by loading `ModulePowerUser/LUMI`.
 Use this at your own risk however, we will not help you to make things work or to use any module that was designed for us to maintain the system.

+Another way to show hidden modules also, is to use the `--show_hidden` flag of the module command with the `avail` subcommand: `module --show_hidden avail`.

+With `ModulePowerUser`, all modules will be displayed as if they are regular modules, while `module --show_hidden avail` will still grey the hidden modules and add an `(H)` to them so that they are easily recognised.

 ???+Demo "Demo"

     Try the following commands: